 Utilize ‘Read Now’ books

 Aptly named, Read Now availability means you don’t need to request publisher approval before accessing the book—so you can immediately start reading and reviewing.
 Take advantage of Read Now books to help build up your Feedback Ratio, which is one of the key stats publishers consider when approving requests.

 Your NetGalley account can help you organize and prioritize: Your Shelf tracks books that are ready for Feedback, and the weekly NetGalley Checklist email can provide helpful reminders (so be sure to opt into the Checklist in the Account Security section of your Profile).
 Many members also choose to organize their reading schedule using spreadsheets or bullet journals.

 Read, review, repeat

 If you’re new to NetGalley, there’s a chance you’re also new to the world of book reviews.
-Read our tips for writing a good book review to help build your platform as a book advocate, and our Book Advocate Toolkit - designed to have everything you need to succeed!
+Please refer to our NetGalley Review Guidelines, our tips for writing a good book review to help build your platform as a book advocate, and our Book Advocate Toolkit - designed to have everything you need to succeed!
 Valuable reviews are crucial to publishers and authors, as are the star ratings, Opinions, and industry list nominations that you submit via NetGalley.
 Increase the visibility of your reviews by sharing to your blog, social platforms, and retail sites—with just one click right within your NetGalley account.

 Check out these Additional Resources on We Are Bookish!New to NetGalley?